There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Try to connect with your true self.
 Determine your values and your limits.
 And never settle for less than what you are willing to give.

-If you feel stuck or need help moving forward, send a personal message.
+Send a personal message if you feel stuck or need help moving forward.
 Look at the links in the menu.